noahgh221/archivesspace-trello/README.md

          print("Target List: " + target_list.name)
  ```

+### Authenticate with your ArchivesSpace instance:
-#### Modify aspace-to-trello.py to supply your ArchivesSpace backend URL, username, and password as well as the ID of your target repository (e.g. /repositories/2/accessions/).
+Modify aspace-to-trello.py to supply your ArchivesSpace backend URL, username, and password as well as the ID of your target repository (e.g. /repositories/2/accessions/).
 Your ArchivesSpace user must have permission to view accession records in this repository.

 Replace brackets with ASpace API URL, username, and password:
   ```